 This news ultimately prompted me to start a research and education fund with $75,000 of my own money.
 Since then, I’ve been able to raise millions that has all been awarded to researchers.
 One $100,000 research grant alone was awarded to doctors in Colorado to study Pediatric Hepatitis C. I can’t bear the thought of kids suffering from this condition.
 (Of course I’ve never received a penny for my work with the American Liver Foundation.)
 Overall, the primary goal is to finance research to find a cure for this deadly, mysterious, and highly mutant virus.

-In 1991, I also volunteered to become the ALF spokesperson.
-I’m still trying to pass along all the information I’m learning myself.
+I’m trying to pass along all the information I’m learning myself.
 Although I continue to talk about Hep C through public service announcements, magazine and newspaper interviews, TV, radio, lectures and public testimonies, most people still don’t know that Hep C is the "silent killer."
 It sneaks up on you.
 A victim may be without symptoms for years.
 You’ll be shocked that, in the next decade, four times more Americans are going to die from Hep C than from AIDs!
 I get quite frustrated that Hep C can’t get more attention in the media but hope that my continued effort to inform the public about the disease will help others to spread the word.

 ABOUT HEP C